jschan13/restaurant/README.md

-# learnt from youtibe for Getting Started with Create React App
+# learnt from youtube for Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).